White Paper

 What changes the DBU rate

 The same query can cost very different amounts depending on how it runs.
 The compute type is the largest factor.
 Jobs compute, used for scheduled production pipelines, carries a lower DBU rate than all-purpose compute, which is meant for interactive notebooks.
 SQL compute and model serving sit on their own rates.
-Running production work on all-purpose clusters is one of the most common and avoidable cost mistakes.
+Running production work on all-purpose clusters is one of the most common and avoidable cost mistakes in any Databricks estate.

 The platform tier matters next.
 Higher tiers add governance, security, and compliance features and carry a higher per-DBU rate.
 Serverless options remove cluster management and bill differently again, usually at a premium per DBU that can still lower total cost when it cuts idle time.
 The Photon engine, a faster query runtime, consumes more DBUs per hour but can finish work in less wall-clock time, so the net effect depends on the workload.